 Google Home and your Family: Cons

 Little kids can’t understand the concept of the voice-controlled device.

-It is always there, listen to you, and answering our questions.
-On the first week, My LO was walking around the house and saying “Hey Google, Hey Google” like it was a kind of mantra.
+It is always there, listening to you, and answering our questions.
+In the first week, My LO was walking around the house and saying “Hey Google, Hey Google” like it was a kind of mantra.
 She was copying me, but she didn’t understand why I was talking to Google.
 It was really cute, but I am still undecided about how I feel about that. 🙂

 Big Brother is Watching